bgenchel/Music-Painting-Bot/README.md

-# Painting Robot
+# Musical Painting Bot
+Code etc. for a 3D printed robot that paints with music.

-by Benjie Genchel, Richard Yang, and Ryan Rose
+##### 2019 Team: Benjie Genchel, Richard Yang, Ryan Rose
+##### 2018 Team: Benjie Genchel, Richard Yang, Somesh Ganesh

 ## Motor Control Installation
 Controlling the painting robot motors requires both Python 3 and Arduino.
 The dependencies for each are listed below: